uozuAho/note_searcher/readme.md

             - open a file (not a dir): no action from note searcher
             - save a file, with no dir opened
                 - each index attempts results in a message saying open a folder
-        - change multiindex onFileModified signature to (path, text)
+        - DONE: change multiindex onFileModified signature to (path, text)
     - ignored paths:
         - on saving an ignored file, ensure it is not indexed
+- inline todos
+- maybe: DefaultMultiIndex: merge addFile and onFileModified?
 - tag index: handle file modified
 - manual test
 - handle file moved/deleted